6 Things to Know Before Traveling on Amtrak

 Riding the rails — it's a beloved experience that many prefer to plane or car travel.
 There are no security lines and no traffic, plus the benefit of wider seats and more legroom.
 But among those who don't travel Amtrak regularly, it's common to hear complaints about ticket fares, the lack of luxury offerings more commonly seen with air travel, as well as the boarding and exiting frenzies famous in places like New York's Penn Station and Washington, D.C.'s Union Station.

 We can dispel some of these myths.
 With a little advance planning and some well-trod intel, you can enjoy the best that train travel can offer in a way that works for your budget and peace of mind.
-Read on for our tips on mastering Amtrak, then get ready to sit back and enjoy the ride.
+Read on for our Amtrak tips, then get ready to sit back and enjoy the ride.

 Related: More train trip ideas